Burn This City

-Remy smirks impishly at her raised eyebrow and thrust hip.
+Remy smirks impishly at her pursed mouth and thrust hip.
 "Okay, so maybe my pretty face made y' job much easier-"

 She snorts and takes a sip from her own steaming mug.

 His big grin and husky voice have the same effect on her that they always do, and she focuses on her drink.
-"Well Ah better get this upstairs, don't want anythin' happenin' to yoah 'pretty face'."
-She moves to leave but his arm goes around her shoulder.
+"Well Ah better get this upstairs, don't want anythin' happenin' to yoah 'pretty face'.
+Ya have my word you'll be the first to see the completed work."
+She stands pointedly and moves to leave, but his arm goes around her shoulder.